daronphang/programming-resources/networking/protocols/BGP.md

 ## Border Gateway Protocol (BGP)

 BGP is a set of rules that determine the best network routes for data transmission on the internet.
 The internet consists of thousands of private, public, corporate, and government networks linked together through standardized protocols, devices, and communication technologies.
-Whne you browse the internet, data travels across multiple networks before reaching its destination. **BGP's responsibility is to look at all the available paths that data could travel and select the best route**, which means hopping between autonomous systems.
+When you browse the internet, data travels across multiple networks before reaching its destination. **BGP's responsibility is to look at all the available paths that data could travel and select the best route**, which means hopping between autonomous systems.

 BGP is the protocol that makes the internet work by enabling data routing.
 When a user in Singapore loads a website with origin servers in Argentina, BGP is the protocol that enables that communication to happen quickly and efficiently.